-- The maiden name is stated if proven.
-If it is not proven, "-?-" should be entered. - The surname of her husband as shown on the application is not stated as a woman's surname unless that was also her maiden name. - If a woman is widowed or divorced at the time of her marriage to an ancestor and her previous married name is proven, her name is preceded by "Mrs." on the application and the surname of her previous husband is stated, and if her maiden name is also proven, it is stated in parentheses, e.g., Mrs. Rachel (Doe) Roe. - 3.6002 Dates must be stated in the format of day, month year, e.g. 25 Nov 1783.
+- The surname of her husband as shown on the application is not stated as a woman's surname unless that was also her maiden name. - All women are to be listed on the application by their birth/maiden name if it is known.
+If the birth/maiden name of the woman is not known, the line/space for the surname should be left blank. - If it is necessary to provide information as to the previous or subsequent marriage(s) or married name(s) of any woman listed in the genealogy, this information (source documents) should be listed in the reference section of the application.
+Examples: 1) An instance where the woman was previously married and you need the marriage record from her previous marriage to prove the name change from her birth name to her married name of her previous marriage; 2) After the husband of the woman dies, or she becomes divorced, and is remarried, a marriage record is needed to prove a name change to show the woman listed on a death record, or other legal document, is the same woman who was previously married to that husband prior to the subsequent marriage.

+3.6002 Dates must be stated in the format of day, month year, e.g. 25 Nov 1783.
 Months can be abbreviated using the standard English abbreviations.
-It is preferable to write the first nine days of the month with a leading zero, e.g., 09 Nov 1783 or to indent the day so it lines up with the second digit of two-digit days. - 3.6003 U. S. States and Canadian Provinces shall be abbreviated with their two-letter postal abbreviations. - 3.7000 Unnecessary duplication of documentation should be avoided.
+It is preferable to write the first nine days of the month with a leading zero, e.g., 09 Nov 1783 or to indent the day so it lines up with the second digit of two-digit days.

+3.6003 U. S. States and Canadian Provinces shall be abbreviated with their two-letter postal abbreviations.

+3.7000 Unnecessary Duplication of Documentation should be avoided.
 The applicant should not submit different documents that provide evidence for the same facts unless conflicting evidence is being resolved.
-For example, do not submit both the 1860 and 1870 census records to show that an ancestor was born in North Carolina unless there is also evidence for a different state of birth. - 3.8000 Foreign Languages.
+For example, do not submit both the 1860 and 1870 census records to show that an ancestor was born in North Carolina unless there is also evidence for a different state of birth.

+3.8000 Foreign Languages.
 An application must be in English.
 Documentation in a language other than English must be accompanied by an accurate English translation of the pertinent facts.
 If the foreign language document is in an archaic handwritten style, with the text not easily recognizable, a transcription of the pertinent portion of the document, including any diacritic marks (e.g. umlauts, accents, etc.) is also required.

-3.9000 Documentation usability.
+3.9000 Documentation Usability.

-- 3.9001 Photocopies and photographs of documents are acceptable.
+3.9001 Photocopies and photographs of documents are acceptable.
 Copies of images of original documents should be submitted when available.
 They are preferable to transcripts, and transcripts are preferable to abstracts.
 If documents are accessible to the applicant but copies of images are not available, certification of an unpublished transcript and an explanation of why images are not available is required.
-In general, certification of copies of original records is not necessary. - 3.9002 Entire pages.
+In general, certification of copies of original records is not necessary.

+3.9002 Entire pages.
 Copies of entire pages are required.
 An enlargement of part of a page may be submitted in addition to a copy of the entire page if needed for legibility.

-- 3.9003 Title pages and publication date.
-Copies of the title page of published books must be provided, and the date of publication provided. - 3.9004 Underline in red.
-Applicants should underline in red the information in a document that provides evidence for what is being proven.
+3.9003 Title pages and publication date.
+Copies of the title page of published books must be provided, and the date of publication provided.

+3.9004 Underline in red ink.
+Applicants should underline in red ink the information in a document that provides evidence for what is being proven.
 As an alternative, the information can be indicated by a line in red in the margin.